nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 Access rights: System Administrator

 To delete a certification service from the list of approved services, follow these steps.
-1. On the tab Trust Services, select Certification Services.
+1. On the Trust Services tab, select Certification Services.
 2. Select from the list the approved certification service you wish to remove and click on the approved certification service field.
-3. In the window that opens, click Delete trust service "<certification service name>" and in the confirmation window click Yes.
+3. In the window that opens, click Delete trust service "\<certification service name\>" and in the confirmation window click Yes.

 # 11. Managing the Approved Timestamping Services
 ## 11.1 Adding an Approved Timestamping Service